 Amount: $100.00 and certificate Information: Given to the student with the strongest submission in the Community Psychology Section at the annual convention of the CPA.
 The presentation can be in any format (i.e., poster, oral presentation).

 Eligibility: Applicants must be first author of a presentation accepted in the Community Section at the CPA Annual Convention.
 Applications are invited from student members of the Community Section who are in good standing.
-Students may be enrolled at the undergraduate, graduate, or post-doctoral level program at a Canadian university.
+Students may be enrolled in a post-secondary program (college or university undergraduate, graduate, or post-doctoral level program) at a Canadian institution.
 You may join the Community Section via the CPA website.

 Application Procedure: All students whose presentations have been accepted within the Community Psychology Section program are invited to apply; to be eligible you must submit a brief (no more than 500 words) report of the project you are presenting including how your presentation contributes to the field of community psychology (using APA format) and a CV.
 Please submit your application directly to the Community Section Chair at email@example.com.
 Annual deadline is May 15.